Mortiz98/learningJava/README.md

 bash
 Copiar
 Editar
-javac Calculadora_basica/Calculator.java
+javac Calculadora_basica/Calculadora.java
-java Calculator
+java Calculadora
-Make sure to navigate to the corresponding folder before compiling the file.
+Make sure you are in the root folder of the project or navigate to the correct folder before compiling.

 🎯 Repository Purpose
-This repository is intended for educational and practice purposes.
-Each project reinforces Java programming fundamentals by solving real-world inspired problems.
+This repository is for educational and practice purposes.
+Each exercise is designed to strengthen Java programming fundamentals through solving real-world problems.

 📌 Next Steps
- Add more object-oriented programming (OOP) exercises
+Add more object-oriented programming exercises

- Implement examples using classes and inheritance
+Implement examples with classes and inheritance

- Build GUI applications (Swing or JavaFX)
+Create applications with graphical interfaces (Swing/JavaFX)

- Add unit tests with JUnit
+Add unit tests using JUnit

 📚 Recommended Resources
 Official Java Documentation

-Java W3Schools
+Java on W3Schools

-Java Course by Píldoras Informáticas (YouTube - Spanish)
+Java Course by Píldoras Informáticas (YouTube)

-💡 Keep practicing, testing, breaking, and learning.
-This is just the beginning of your Java journey.
+💡 Keep practicing, experimenting, making mistakes, and learning.
+This is just the beginning of your journey with Java.

-yaml
-Copiar
-Editar